 Another suit, filed by Delta Air Lines in a Georgia district court, makes similar charges.
 Here’s a related motion.
 Describing a “textbook case” of intentional trademark infringement by a “well-organized ring of intellectual property pirates,” the airline accuses a group of travel clubs of illegally misappropriating Delta’s protected name and logos.

-The purpose of their “fraudulent impersonation” of Delta “is to further their enterprise of selling travel club memberships pursuant to which members are promised (but do not receive) steep discounts in future travel expenses and other gifts and awards,” according to the suit.
+The purpose of their “fraudulent impersonation” of Delta “is to further their enterprise of selling travel club memberships.
+This is pursuant to which members are promised (but do not receive) steep discounts in future travel expenses and other gifts and awards,” according to the suit.

 Neither airline would comment on the lawsuits, citing policies of not discussing pending litigation.
 Efforts to reach the defendants were largely unsuccessful, but not entirely.

-Curtis Lemley, one of the defendants in the Delta suit, allegedly owns three companies involved in what the airline terms “illegal” activities: Nationwide Travel Promotions, King Travel Promotions and American Travel Suppliers.
+Curtis Lemley, one of the defendants in the Delta suit, allegedly owns three companies involved in what the airline terms “illegal” activities.
+The companies are Nationwide Travel Promotions, King Travel Promotions and American Travel Suppliers.
 These entities, the suit claims, had a hand in sending postcards to consumers.

 “My companies and I had a very limited role in one promotion involving use of the Delta mark,” he said via e-mail.
-“We received a notice from Delta that contended that we were using its trademark without authorization, which was news to me, and we immediately informed our printer of the problem and told them that we did not want to use any trademarks that were not authorized to use.”
+“We received a notice from Delta that contended that we were using its trademark without authorization, which was news to me.
+Our printer was immediately informed of the problem.
+We told them that we did not want to use any trademarks that were not authorized to use.”

 The Wunder family name comes up repeatedly in both complaints.
 American’s lawsuit names Andrew and Bethany Wunder and their companies, while the Delta case names Andrew’s brother, John Wunder.

-Wunder denies the charges, saying that employees of a company he manages but does not directly control sent a mailing that was “similar” to the Delta logo.
+Wunder denies the charges.
+He says that employees of a company he manages but does not directly control sent a mailing that was “similar” to the Delta logo.
 When he discovered it, he claims, he terminated the staff.

 Delta’s approach, he asserts, has been unreasonable.
 He says that it has run the lawsuit like a dragnet, suing anyone remotely associated with a travel club.
 “Delta has made claims against every single marketing entity, individual and employee that they could Google,” he says.
 “In some cases they have sued mail clerks and accountants for companies in the travel club marketing business.”

 This is probably an appropriate place to acknowledge my role in the story.
 Delta asked me to participate in its lawsuit as an expert witness because I’ve written books about travel-related scams.
-Even though I’m deeply troubled by the rise of these pricey travel clubs, I politely declined, opting instead to write about the legal proceedings.
+Even though I’m deeply troubled by the rise of these pricey travel clubs, I politely declined.
+I opted instead to write about the legal proceedings.
 Wunder said the Delta suit is still in the discovery phase and is likely to be settled.
+(Here’s our guide to winning a credit card dispute.)

 What should travelers make of the courtroom drama?
 There’s truth on both sides of this issue, but only one troubling reality.
 Airlines care about fraudulent travel clubs, but only in the sense that they damage their “famous and valuable trademarks” and their reputations.
 Travel clubs know the value of an American Airlines or Delta Air Lines imprimatur and are apparently not shy about coming close to the line, if not crossing it, when promoting their memberships.